gaviezri/campers-to-activites/README.md

 # AllocateKidsInActivities

-this is a stateless program that a friend and me developed. the need came after a friday family dinner where a friend of the host presented us the problem his camp is having

 Basically, you import an .xlsx file in the format and the program will do the rest, using min-cost-flow algorithm (NetworkX) - https://en.wikipedia.org/wiki/Minimum-cost_flow_problem